roxy-cym/trash-classifier/README.md

 Last term, I made a bin that can automatically open-close.
 This term I continued this theme and made a device that can classify the garbage types according to the real-time images.
 <div align=center><img width="350" height="250" src="https://github.com/roxy-cym/trash-classifier/blob/main/imgs/img1.png"/></div>

-This project uses a machine learning model trained in Edge impulse and Lobe to identify five types of garbage, which are glass, metal, plastic, paper, cardboard, respectively.
-The model is then loaded onto a Raspberry pi to make it usable wherever there are rubbish bins.
+This project uses Edge impulse and Lobe to train a machine learning model to identify five types of garbage, which are glass, metal, plastic, paper, cardboard, respectively.
+Then I loaded the model onto a Raspberry pi to make it control the hardware.

 #  Research question